livebook-dev/livebook/README.md

   * `LIVEBOOK_LOG_METADATA` - a comma-separated list of metadata keys that should be included in the log messages.
-Currently the only Livebook-spcecific key is users (attached to evaluation logs).
+Currently the only Livebook-spcecific key is users (attached to evaluation and request logs).
 By default includes only request_id.

   * `LIVEBOOK_NODE` - sets the node name for running Livebook in a cluster.
     Note that Livebook always runs using long names distribution, so the